 12 of the World's Best Places to See Cherry Blossoms

 The spectral eruption of cherry blossoms is one of springtime's most anticipated milestones.
-Since travelling to see them in person is out of reach this season, we're bringing the bloom to you with the chance to experience hanami safely from the comfort of your home.
+Since travelling to see them in person is out of reach for many right now, we're bringing the bloom to you with the chance to experience hanami safely from the comfort of your home.

 Sit back and enjoy some of the most spectacular cherry blossom displays from around the world, including virtual tours and links to real-time bloom cameras.

 A beloved spring tradition, every year thousands of people visit Toronto's High Park to catch a glimpse of the delicate pink flowers.
-The park is closed this year, but the bloom of the city's famous cherry blossoms can now be viewed from the comfort of your home with a new 24-hour BloomCam.
-There will also be a number of virtual walk events in the coming days and weeks.
+The park will be open this year, but the cherry blossom trees will be enclosed with fencing to prevent in-person viewing during the peak bloom period.
+Like last year, the city's famous cherry blossoms will be able to be viewed from the comfort of your home via a 24-hour BloomCam.
+There's also a website dedicated to tracking the sakura season.

 When you first think of cherry blossoms, your mind might go to Japan.
 Indeed, one of the most scenic times to visit is during the few weeks each year when the country is transformed by cherry blossoms blooming en masse.
 If you're lucky enough to be in Tokyo during this magnificent time, be sure to visit the bustling promenade next to the Meguro River where sakura trees illuminate with bouquets of spectacular eye candy.
 You can also take in the sight virtually via Google Earth.

 If you’re late to Japan's fabled cherry blossom season, Hokkaido's the place to be.
 Thousands of cherry trees wait until as late as early May to hit peak.
 Visit Goryokaku Park in Hakodate to see more than 1,000 cherry trees around an old fort.
 Want a better view?
 Take in the scene from above at Goryokaku Tower.